splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/collaboration/collaboration.rst

 Splunk Log Observer Connect
 ===================================================================================
 You can
-:ref:`Save and share Log Observer Connect queries <logs-save-share>` across observability teams when you create a valuable query that might be useful for other team members or other teams.
+:ref:`sSave and share Log Observer Connect queries <logs-save-share>` across observability teams when you create a valuable query that might be useful for other team members or other teams.
 See :ref:`logs-queries` to learn the many different ways you can query logs without a query language in Log Observer Connect.

 Splunk Real User Monitoring (RUM)
 ===================================================================================